About Leukoderma

 - Excimer laser: This type of laser delivers a concentrated beam of UVB light to target specific areas of depigmented skin.

-- Microskin or camouflage makeup: These products can be applied topically to even out the skin tone and provide temporary color correction.
+- Microskin or camouflage makeup: These products can be applied to the skin to help even out skin tone and provide temporary color correction.

 Therapeutic procedures: